thevisad/DayZ-Private-master/README.md

 =============

 **Problem**: Stuck at Loading / Wait for Host or Error Zero divisor in **arma2oaserver.rpt**
 **Solution**: Look in `blisshive.log` for MySQL connection errors (Google these to find troubleshooting steps).
+If you do not have a `blisshive.log` in your server directory, right-click on `blisshive.dll` in `@Bliss` (`@BlissLingor` for Lingor servers) and select Properties.
+If you see an Unblock button, click it and hit OK.
 Ensure you have a valid MySQL user created, have run db_migrate.pl successfully, have set all options correctly in **ArmA2**\\bliss.ini and that you can run the following when logged in to MySQL:

 	call proc_getInstanceTime(1);